davidosomething/dkowpconfig/README.md

 ### Environment management
 It's good practice to not store passwords and API keys in your code.
 Instead, store them on the server and read them into your site using getenv().
-This means you'll have to modify some bash profile stuff, which you may not like.
+This means you may need to add and export variables from your bash profile, which you may not like if you're running multiple sites.

-The real, right way to do handle
+The cool way to handle your environment is to run your WordPress installs in virtual machines, preferably managed by Vagrant.
+The environment variables would be set by chef or puppet (or other provisioner) from the encrypted data store (e.g. databags/hiera).

-If you really want to develop using a server installed on your machine check out [direnv](http://direnv.net/).
+If you want to develop using an http server installed locally check out [direnv](http://direnv.net/).
 It's also installable via [homebrew](http://brew.sh/).

 ## Setup